Singapore fans mourn SHINee singer Jonghyun at Hong Lim Park memorial

 Mostly young girls in their teens to early twenties, the Jonghyun fans wore black or white, bearing flowers for their late idol.

 Fans at the memorial were brought to a central area in the park where they could leave flowers, letters and other tributes.
-They were also given post-its to pen messages to him.
+They were also given Post-it notes to pen messages to him.

 The main organiser, who wished to remain anonymous, told Channel NewsAsia that she was surprised at how big a news story the memorial has become.